Trump nominates 4 for TVA board

-BIRMINGHAM, AL (AP) - The White House says President Donald Trump is nominating people from four states to serve on the Tennessee Valley Authority board of directors.
+BIRMINGHAM, Ala.
+(AP) - The White House says President Donald Trump is nominating people from four states to serve on the Tennessee Valley Authority board of directors.

 Trump will name Kenneth E. Allen of Kentucky and James R. Thompson III of Alabama for terms that expire in 2021.
 Allen is retired from the Armstrong Energy coal company, and Thompson is a longtime banking executive.